quixio/quix-docs/docs/tutorials/clickstream/clickstream-producer.md

 # Clickstream producer

+!!! warning

+    This tutorial is out of date.
+Please check the [tutorials overview](../overview.md) for our latest tutorials.

 In this project the clickstream data is read from a CSV file.
 This data represents fifteen days of shopping data gathered from a real online store.

 ![pipline section](./images/clickstream-pipeline-section-producer.png)